Boolean datatype

 Data type that has one of two possible values, usually denoted as true and false.
 Which is intended to represent the two truth values of logic and Boolean algebra.

-conditional statements, which allow different actions by changing control flow depending on whether a programmer-specified Boolean condition evaluates to true or false.
-It
+Conditional statements, which allow different actions by changing control flow depending on whether a programmer-specified Boolean condition evaluates to true or false.

-Boolean data type primary associated with conditional statemens, which implement different actions behaviour with control flow.
+Boolean datatype primary associated with conditional statements, which implement different actions behavior with control flow.

 Yes usually used int to represent true (0) and false (1) values.